 Register for upcoming trips on our Trips and Events Calendar webpage

 You will leave the pre-trip meeting to return to your own residence with your backpack, sleeping bag and sleeping pad, so you can arrive fully packed and ready.
 Each person should be prepared to add some of the shared group gear to their pack before departure.

-OAP will provide all the necessary group items, including tents, cooking supplies, stoves and fuel, food and food storage, water purification, restroom kit (trowel, toilet paper, rest stop bag), hygiene kit (hand sanitizer and biodegradable soap), first aid kit, emergency communication device, and maps.
+OAP will provide all the necessary group items, including tents, cooking supplies, stoves and fuel, all the food (breakfast, lunch, dinner and snacks on the trail) and food storage, water purification, restroom kit (trowel, toilet paper, rest stop bag), hygiene kit (hand sanitizer and biodegradable soap), first aid kit, emergency communication device, and maps.
 These items will be distributed throughout the group for carrying in backpacks.

+Register for upcoming trips on our Trips and Events Calendar webpage